TheAssembler1/SpaceInvaders/README.md

 # SpaceInvaders
-Space Invaders emulator written in C ported from Java.
+Space Invaders emulator written in C

 #### Logging lib used can be found here
 - https://github.com/rxi/